mweitzel/blockhead/readme.md

 # blockhead

-lisp-like language and interpreter for drop-in use with javascript
+lisp-like chain based language and interpreter for drop-in use with javascript

 intended for clean flow based transforms on data